A Mom’s Thoughts on Decluttering: Real‑Life Tips for a Less Cluttered Home

 With an orderly home, we can make daily routines smoother with young children.
 For example, it is easier to help young kids with their chore chart if they know where the needed materials are stored.
 It helps them put away their toys if their toys have a designated home in a room.
 It helps kids get dressed efficiently when they know where their clothes, shoes, and school bags are.

 For us moms, we can easily find the spices we need to complete a dish.
 We can even save money in the kitchen because we see what we already have before buying more.
 We can also clean our homes better when there are not’ random small furniture or stuff getting in our way each time we clean.
 These are just a few examples on how a decluttered home helps us in simplifying our home management.
 I would like to say that a freed up physical space in my home, frees up more space in my brain.
-As years go by, my favourite way to transform my home environment is to see how I can free up more space – especially in my kitchen, living room, and entryway.
+As years go by, my favourite way to transform my home environment is to first see how I can free up more space – especially in my kitchen, living room, and entryway.
+Then I can decorate easily with what I've decided can stay in the space.

 A gentle approach: